-5.1.58 A programme of local transport improvements to provide a better walking environment.
-A key aspect of the programme is the improvement of pedestrian accessibility around rail stations, and ensuring that access to public transport provisions are fully inclusive and accessible to all.
-The 2019/20 programme includes the resurfacing of streets and improvement of public realm environments in areas outside Lewisham Shopping Centre.
+5.6.21 A programme of local transport improvements to provide a better walking environment.
+A key aspect of the programme is the improvement of pedestrian accessibility around rail stations and ensuring that access to public transport provisions is fully inclusive and accessible to all.
+The 2023/24 programme includes the resurfacing of streets and improvement of public realm environments.